A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Adversarial Malware Evasion Attacks

 \subsubsection{How the attacker wages the attack}

-Researchers generate adversarial malware examples using various machine learning techniques such as genetic algorithms, reinforcement learning, generative networks, feed-forward neural networks, decision trees, and Support Vector Machine (SVM)~\cite{316904628,anderson2017evading,Hu2017,Biggio:Evasion,xu2014evasion,rndic_laskov,carliniW16a}.
-In order to generate adversarial malware examples effectively and efficiently, attacks often leverage the gradients with respect to inputs of neural network~\cite{goodfellow6572explaining,papernot_2016}.
-We consider a broad range of attack algorithms, some of which were introduced in the context of malware detection but the others were introduced in the context of image classification and then adapted to the context of malware detection.
+Researchers generate adversarial malware examples using various machine learning-based techniques such as genetic algorithms, reinforcement learning, and generative networks~\cite{316904628,anderson2017evading,Hu2017,xu2014evasion}.
+In order to generate adversarial malware examples effectively and efficiently, attackers often exploit the gradient-based methods~\cite{Biggio:Evasion,rndic_laskov,carliniW16a, goodfellow6572explaining,papernot_2016}.
+We here briefly describe multiple types of attacks, some of which were introduced in the context of malware detection but the others were introduced in the context of image classification and then adapted to the context of malware detection.

 {\bf Random Attack}.
-We introduce this attack as a baseline attack in the adversarial malware detection domain.
-In this attack, the attacker randomly modifies a feature at each iteration until a predefined number steps or no more features to manipulate any more (if applicable).
-Note that the attack is algorithm-agnostic.
+We introduce this method as a baseline attack in the adversarial malware detection domain.
+In this attack, the attacker randomly modifies a feature at each iteration until a predefined step is reached or no more features can be manipulated.

 {\bf Mimicry Attack}.
 This attack was introduced in \cite{Biggio:Evasion,rndic_laskov, 7917369,217486} for studying adversarial malware detection.
 In this attack, the attacker perturbs or manipulates a malware example such that the resulting adversarial version mimics a chosen benign example as much as possible.
-In order to reduce the degree of perturbations, the attacker may select the benign example to be close to the malware example that is to be manipulated to become an adversarial malware example.
+In order to reduce the degree of perturbations, the attacker may select the benign example to be close to the malware example that is to be modified.

 {\bf FGSM Attack}.
-This attack was introduced in the context of image classification \cite{goodfellow6572explaining} and then adapted to adversarial malware detection \cite{YeFOSINT-SI-2018,al2018adversarial}.
+This attack was introduced in the context of image classification \cite{goodfellow6572explaining} and then adapted to the malware detection \cite{YeFOSINT-SI-2018,al2018adversarial}.
 FGSM perturbs a feature vector $\mathbf{x}$ in the direction of the $\ell_\infty$ norm of the gradients of the loss function with respect to the input, namely: